 Our Houston texting and driving accident lawyers have the knowledge, skill and experience to represent you or a loved in an automobile or truck accident.

-When our Houston, TX-based attorneys launch an investigation of any fatal or serious injury-causing auto accident, our investigation includes whether the at-fault driver’s inattentive driving was due to use of a cell phone or other electronic equipment.
+When our Houston auto accident attorneys launch an investigation of any fatal or serious injury-causing auto accident, our investigation includes whether the at-fault driver’s inattentive driving was due to use of a cell phone or other electronic equipment.

 Proving that the driver who caused your serious Houston highway accident was distracted is work for an experienced injury lawyer who knows how to win.